zenml-io/zenml/docs/book/starter-guide/pipelines/fetching-pipelines.md

 post-execution workflow (i.e. fetching objects after a pipeline has completed), it can also be used within the context of a running pipeline.

-This is often desirable in cases where a pipeline is running continously over time and decisions have to be made according to older runs.
+This is often desirable in cases where a pipeline is running continuously over time and decisions have to be made according to older runs.

 E.g. Here, we fetch from within a step the last pipeline run for the same pipeline: